Selling A House With Termite Damage in Harlingen, TX

 Selling a Home Affected by Termites Harlingen

-After receiving the inspection report and understanding the full extent of the termite damage, the next step is choosing the option that best fits your situation.
-In most cases, you’ll need to decide whether to repair the home before listing or sell the property in its current condition.
-This decision depends on several factors, including the severity of the damage, your budget, your timeline, and your willingness to manage repairs and contractors.
+Once you have the inspection report and understand the termite damage, choose the best option.
+Most often, you must decide whether to fix up the home before selling it or leave it as is.
+You decide based on the damage, your budget, your timeline, and your willingness to manage repairs and contractors.

 4. Disclose the Damage